In order to analyze TypeScript code, you need to have Node.js >= 8 installed on the machine running the scan. If standard

-sonar.typescript.node to an absolute path to Node.js executable, if standard
+sonar.nodejs.executable to an absolute path to Node.js executable.

 Also make sure to have TypeScript as a project dependency or dev dependency.
 If it's not the case, add it: